7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Monitor.md

 	- Azure Monitor Logs API

 - Kusto is based on relational database management systems and supports entirties such as databases, tables and columns
+-  Kusto queries are read-only requests
 	- Some query operators include:
-		- Calculated columns , searching and filtering on rows, group by-aggregates, join functions
+		- Calculated columns, searching and filtering on rows, group by-aggregates, join functions
 - Kusto queries execute in context of some Kust database that is attached to a Kusto cluster
-- Kusto is generally composed of the follwing entites:
+- Kusto is generally composed of the following entites:
 	- Clusters - are entities that hold databases
 	- Databases - are named entities that allow reuse of Kusto queries or query parts
 	- Tables  - are named entities that hold data